Business Loans for Bad Credit

 - How to Get a Better Business Loan in the Future

-Obstacles for Small Business Loans with Bad Credit
+- FAQs on Business Loans with Bad Credit

 Why Your Credit Score Matters

 Even though you're seeking funding to support a business, most lenders will consider your personal credit score when evaluating a small business loan application.
-Your credit score is determined by a variety of factors, known as the 5 C’s of credit: character, capacity, capital, conditions and collateral.
+Your FICO credit score is determined by a variety of factors, known as the 5 C’s of credit: character, capacity, capital, conditions, and collateral.
 These characteristics examine how reliable you are at repaying your debts, how many payments you’ve made on time, and your debt-to-income ratio, among other considerations.
 While there are several credit scoring models that may be used to determine your creditworthiness, the most common model is the FICO score.